openstack-archive/tripleo-docs/doc/source/advanced_deployment/extra_config.rst

     unintended reuse of parameter names between multiple templates, because parameter_defaults is applied globally.

-The "actions" property of the `OS::Heat::SoftwareDeployments` resource may be used to specify when the configuration should be applied, e.g only on CREATE, only on DELETE etc.  If this is omitted, the heat default is to apply the config on CREATE and UPDATE, e.g on initial deployment and every subsequent
+The "actions" property of the `OS::Heat::SoftwareDeploymentGroup` resource may be used to specify when the configuration should be applied, e.g only on CREATE, only on DELETE etc.  If this is omitted, the heat default is to apply the config on CREATE and UPDATE, e.g on initial deployment and every subsequent